xuesoso/SOSODE/README.md

 Just save as usual in vim (:w<CR>).
 Jupytext will update the original .ipynb file with changes made in the markdown buffer without altering the outputs in the notebook.

 ### Interactive iPython
-#### Execute current line with Alt-d
+#### Initiating the python REPL
-By default, pressing Alt-d key will submit the current line of code to an ipython kernel, initiating an instance if it does not yet already exist for your current file.
-This is done via iron.nvim, and it will automatically detect the current environment you are in.
+If you are on vimcmdline (default), pressing Leader-s in normal mode will initiate a jupyter-console / ipython kernel.
+If you are on iron.nvim (alternative), submitting a line of code will automatically initiate an instance if it does not yet already exist for your current file.
+Both of these REPL plugins should automatically detect the current environment that you are in and point to the correct python.

+#### Execute current line with Space
+By default, pressing Space key will submit the current line of code to an ipython kernel.

 #### Execute entire cell block with Alt-s
-By default, pressing Alt-s will submit the entire cell block for execution.
+By default, pressing Alt-s will submit the entire cell block for execution encapsulated by cell block markers.

 #### Inline plots
 In either your script or jupyter console, you can invoke inline plotting by calling